krontech/chronos-cam-app/doc/testing/BASIC.md

     * The Serial number should match the value etched onto the bottom of the case.
     * The Camera application version should list 0.3.0, with an optional suffix denoting the release status (alpha/beta/debug)
     * The Build should show a SHA hash and should *NOT* display a dirty suffix.
-    * FPGA version should display 3.0
+    * FPGA version should display 3.6
-4. Select the kickstarter tab, and review the contents of the text box for annomalies.
+4. Select the kickstarter tab, and review the contents of the text box for anomalies.
+The text should not be selectable, and the keyboard should not pop up when the box is touched.
 5. Select the factory tab and review that the factory options are hidden.
     * The tab should only display a service password menu and a "remove user calibration button"
 6. Type in the factory password and verify that the factory buttons appear: